Mozilla-GitHub-Standards/dcdc6e8f7f3d4dfa4b93d63a3ea708a8602e481d9294326308c63e8c37ea94a1/README.md

 ## Running it

-* Currently expects the datadog agent to exist on localhost:8125
+* Currently expects the datadog agent at `localhost:8125`
 * Configuration is through environment variables.
 * `LISTEN` - the address to listen on, defaults to ":8080".
 * `NAMESPACE` - what to automatically prefix all metrics with.
 Defaults to `experimental.`.
 Name must end with a period.